Oshin: Early years in Yamagata

-In 1907, Yamagata, seven-year-old Oshin is sent off by her father to work as a babysitter to support her sharecropper family.
-Her boss was a timber trader, and despite the physical and verbal abuse from the chief servant at his household, Oshin insisted on enduring it for the sake of her family.
+In 1907 Yamagata, seven-year-old Oshin is sent off by her father to work as a babysitter to support her sharecropper family.
+Her boss is a timber trader, and despite the physical and verbal abuse from the chief servant at his household, Oshin insisted on enduring it for the sake of her family.
 A sympathetic local teacher persuades the trader to allow Oshin to attend elementary school and bring the baby along.
 However, Oshin's classmates bully her and threaten to harm the baby.
 Oshin reluctantly stops going to school.
-However, when she is unjustly accused by the family of stealing money, she runs away, and for days suffers through blizzards as she walks back home to be with her mother Fuji, nearly freezing to death.
+However, when she is unjustly accused by the family of stealing money, she runs away, and for days suffers through blizzards as she walks back home to be with her mother, Fuji, nearly freezing to death.

 Oshin is rescued by a man named Shunsaku, an Imperial Japanese Army soldier-turned-deserter, and a self-described "hunter".
 She stays with him during the long winter until the snow melts.
 She furthers her reading and writing skills under Shunsaku.
 When the blizzard subsides, they are found by an army unit and Shunsaku is shot dead.
 Oshin is then escorted by the soldiers to a hut and interrogated about Shunsaku.
 A senior soldier then comes into the hut and tells Oshin that the unit will escort her home.
-However, Oshin declines the offer, mentioning that she knows the way, and walks to Sakata on her own.
+However, Oshin declines the offer, mentioning that she knows the way, and walks home on her own.